Billericay: Transport

-Billericay is close to two primary routes: the A12 to the north and the A127 in the south.
-The A176 provides a road link to Basildon to the south of Billericay, as well as to the A127.
-The only secondary road in the town, the B1007, passes from just south of the town centre as Laindon Road, then meets the A129 at Sun Corner, continues northwards as Billericay's High Street and then Stock Road.
+The B1007 provides a road link to Basildon to the south of Billericay, as well as to the A127.
+The road passes from just south of the town centre as Laindon Road, then the A129 junction at Sun Corner, continues northwards as Billericay's High Street and then Stock Road.
 It continues north to Chelmsford.
 Along its route is the village of Stock and an interchange to the A12.
-The town is a destination on the A129, linking it to the neighbouring towns of Brentwood and Wickford.